 - Rapid Watershed Assessment for the Patoka River Watershed [PDF]

-- 2011 CEES, IUPUI Presentation on Taste and Odor compounds in Patoka Lake
+- 2011 CEES, IUPUI Presentation, Patoka Lake Algae and Metabolites [PDF]

 For additional educational resources refer to the resources page and reference materials page.

 The Understanding and Protecting Your Drinking Water page provides information on how you can protect source water.

 If you have any additional questions please contact the Groundwater Section.